Skip to content

 In the case of allowing extra pay, the salary may be increased by not more than 6.8 percent more than the previous salary, if the previous salary is in the new higher salary group.
 If the previous salary is below the new higher salary group, the salary must first go to the minimum of the new salary group and can then be increased by not more than an additional 6.8 percent.

-Reallocation to a lower salary group
+Reallocation to a Lower Salary Group

 If the reallocation is to a lower salary group, the employee whose job classification is being reallocated will see their pay group go to a lower group but the salary will remain the same, unless the previous salary is above the maximum of the new lower salary group, in which case the employee’s salary will decrease to the maximum of the new lower salary group.